How to Stop a Dog From Pulling on the Leash—Tips to Try · Kinship

 How to Stop a Dog From Pulling on the Leash

-Dog trainer Karen B. London promises you’re not doomed to be pulled down the street forever.
+Don’t worry: You’re not doomed to be pulled down the street forever.

 How to stop a dog from pulling on the leash

-Teaching your dog to walk calmly on a leash opens in a new tabwithout pulling will require patience and practice, but it can be done.
-There are many options for anyone interested in how to stop a dog from pulling on leash, and often the best success comes from combining multiple ideas.
-It will take a concerted effort and a commitment to consistency to shift your dog’s gears, but it will be worth it when you’re able to enjoy walking together with a slack leash between you.
+It will take a concerted effort and a commitment to consistency to shift your dog’s gears, but it will be worth it when you’re able to stroll calmly together with a slack leash between you.
 You’re not doomed to be pulled down the street like you’re waterskiing forever, I promise!

-1. Invest in power steering
+1. Invest in power steering.

-2. Use your own movement to your advantage
+2. Use your own movement to your advantage.

 If dogs are allowed to keep going forward, they learn that pulling is the way to get what they want, and they will keep doing it.
 Don’t ever allow your pulling dog to continue on their merry way.
 If your dog pulls, there are two options:

-3. Exercise your dog before you walk
+3. Exercise your dog before you walk.

 I know, I know.
-You’re probably thinking, “Isn’t the point of the walk to give my pup exerciseopens in a new tab?”
+You’re probably thinking, Isn’t the point of the walk to give my pup exercise?
 Yes and no. Exercise is only one of the benefits of a dog walk.
-Dogs on walks also get to be in a new environment that can be more engaging than being home.
-They are able to sniff and see other people and dogs.
+Dogs on walks also get to be in a new environment that can be more engaging than being home, and they’re able to sniff and see other people and dogs.

 For now, the goal of the walk is to teach them to walk nicely so they can go on future walks rather than to meet all their exercise needs right now.
 If your pup is tired when you start out, they’re less likely to pull.
 That helps them develop good habits and also allows you to reinforce their good behavior so it becomes more likely in the future.
 Playing fetch in the yard, or even going up and down the stairs multiple times, can take the edge off their energy.

-4. Train your dog to have good leash manners
+4. Train your dog to have good leash manners.

-If you want them to walk next to you rather than in front, offer them treats when they are in that position.
+If you want them to walk next to you rather than in front, offer them treats when they’re in that position.
 The treats need to be out-of-this-world delicious — that usually means soft and smelly — to make an impact.
 Dry biscuits are not going to be up to snuff for most dogs.

-5. Set your dog up for success
+5. Set your dog up for success.

 Make it as easy as possible for your dog to do the right thing so you can reinforce them with those delicious treats.
 In addition to exercising your dog ahead of time (you can tell it’s important because I’m mentioning it twice!), there are other steps you can take to set your dog up for success.

 Choose the time of day carefully and go when they tend to be the least excitable.
-Many dogs are extra jumpy and energetic mid-morning and in the late afternoon, but may be more manageable closer to the crack of dawn or later in the evening.
-Walk them on an out-and-back route rather than a circular one.
-Many dogs pull on the way out but are more contained on the return because they’ve already investigated the route’s sights and smells.
+Many dogs are extra energetic and jumpy mid-morning and in the late afternoon, but they may be a little calmer closer to the crack of dawn or later in the evening.

 6. Use a longer leash

-There are dogs who pull when walked on a leash that is 6-feet long who don’t pull when they are on an eight or 10-foot (or even longer) leash.
+There are dogs who pull when walked on a leash that is six-feet long who don’t pull when they are on an eight or 10-foot (or even longer) leash.
 They may still be six feet away from you or even closer, but they don’t pull.

 Other dogs pull no matter how long the leash is — they just race out to the end of it and use the full force of their speed and body weight in an “I’m not into teamwork; thanks for asking” kind of way.
 You can’t know which category your dog is in until you try walking your dog on a longer leash, but longer leashes for dogs who pull can sometimes be a quick fix.
 If you don’t have a longer dog training leash, try securely attaching two leashes for an experimental walk, and only buy one if your dog’s behavior is better that way.